Italian Chocolate Bundt Cake, an easy soft moist Chocolate Ciambellone sprinkled with Chocolate Chips. Serve it plain or dusted with powdered sugar.

 - In a large bowl beat together the egg and yolks, sugar, vanilla and sugar until light approximately 5 minutes, then slowly add the oil and beat to combine.
 Alternately add the dry ingredients with the yogurt/milk mixture.
 Beat to combine 1 minute.

 - Pour the batter into the prepared pan, sprinkle with chocolate chips (mixed with 1 teaspoon of flour) and bake for approximately 35-40 minutes or until toothpick comes out clean.
-Let cool then remove from pan.
+Let cool 15-20 minutes in the pan then move to a wire rack to cool completely.
 Dust with powdered sugar if desired before serving.
 Enjoy!

 Where did you get your pan?
 I’ve looked all over for one.
 I only have a traditional bundt pan (dome) or an angel food/chiffon cake pan.
 I love your recipes!
 I assume my bundt pan would work for this, but the chocolate chips on top won’t be the same!